elyukai/optolith-database-schema/docs/reference/Profession.md

 Key | Description | Details
 :-- | :-- | :--
 `id` | The identifier of the skill to provide the rating for. | <a href="#SkillRating/id">See details</a>
-`rating` | The rating provided for the skill.
-If used in a profession variant, it overrides the basic package's rating. | <a href="#SkillRating/rating">See details</a>
+`rating` | The rating bonus provided for the skill.
+If used in a profession variant, it can also be used to lower the bonus of the base profession | <a href="#SkillRating/rating">See details</a>

 #### <a name="SkillRating/id"></a> `id`